 Northern Giraffe

-With only less than 6,000 individuals remaining in the wild, the northern giraffe is one of the most threatened large mammals in the world.
+With only just over 7,000 individuals remaining in the wild, the northern giraffe is one of the most threatened large mammals in the world.
 The three subspecies Kordofan, Nubian, and West African giraffe inhabit often rather precarious areas across Western, Central and East Africa.

 Facebook